oconnor-ryan/RECS/README.md

 `cmake --build build --target example2`

+## Running The Tests

+You will need the following dependencies installed in order to build the tests that I included:
+- CMake >= 3.15
+- A C compiler that supports C11 standard (some examples utilize C11 features for convenience)

+Before building with CMake, you must set up your build folder using:
+`cmake -S . -B build`

+Here are the list of all testing targets:

+To build the test code, you will need to run:
+`cmake --build build --target build_tests`

+To run all tests, you can use CTest to run this command:
+`ctest --test-dir build --output-on-failure`

 ## Quick Explanation of What A Entity Component System (ECS) Is:

 An Entity-Component-System (ECS) is a software architecture pattern that is primarily used in video game development to represent game world object.
 It is comprised of three data structures: